pranjalibajpai/Berlin/README.md

 ##### Create a Pull Request

 You basically "propose" your changes to us, the owners of the original repository by creating a **pull request** (often abbreviated as "PR").
-In your forked repositiory, select the "Pull Requests" tab, then click the button "New Pull Request" (green button in the top right).
+In your forked repository, select the "Pull Requests" tab, then click the button "New Pull Request" (green button in the top right).
 You will see a new view where you can select the repositories and branches.
 By default it should show you WomenWhoCode/Berlin as the base repositiory and your fork (<YourUsername>/Berlin) as the "head repository".
 The branch for the base should be master and for your repo it is the branch where you made the changes (if you did not create a branch, it will be master).